Go Client Documentation

 Sending Input

-Device input is sent using structs that implement encoding.BinaryMarshaler:
+Device input is sent using structs that implement encoding.BinaryMarshaler.

 import "github.com/Alia5/VIIPER/device/xbox360"